-For more information on statusCode dependent values see Table 7
+NOTE: For more information on statusCode dependent values see Table 7

 Table 6 lists Act.moodCodes that have no direct relationship to SNOMED CT context attributes.
+This assertion is made based on knowledge of the definitions in the HL7 RIM for these mood codes and of the SNOMED CT qualifier values for context model attributes.
+Based on those definitions (in both standards) there are, in fact, no SNOMED CT concepts which directly correspond to the meaning of these specific mood codes.
 While no constraints are specified for these moodCodes, some combinations may be irrational or open to misinterpretation.
 Therefore, caution should be used when combining these moodCodes with explicit representations of SNOMED CT context.

 Table 6: HL7 MoodCodes that have no direct relationship to finding or procedure context